 Best Family Vacation Ideas in Minnesota

 Bloomington is all about incredibly fun-filled Minnesota family vacations.
 Bloomington has everything from a wildlife refuge to the Mall of America.
 It offers great fun with attractions that are suitable for the whole family.

 You can enjoy a whole day of shopping at The Mall of America, which also happens to be the largest shopping mall in America.
-Many kid-friendly attractions here include amusement rides, an aquarium, Flyover America, the Escape game, the Void, a mirror maze, and the Crayola Experience.
+Many kid-friendly attractions include amusement rides, an aquarium, Flyover America, the Escape game, the Void, a mirror maze, and the Crayola Experience.

 You can easily spend an entire day at the Mall of America, even if you are not a shopaholic.
 If you are a nature lover, head to the Minnesota Valley National Refuge, and do not miss out on the Water Park of America.

 See Related: Best Things to Do in Lake City, Minnesota

-From the Bell Museum of Natural History to the famous Children’s Museum, many attractions make it an ideal destination for family vacations in Minnesota.
+Many attractions, from the Bell Museum of Natural History to the famous Children’s Museum, make it an ideal destination for family vacations in Minnesota.

 It also has many exciting kiddie spots, like the ice rink and the Depot’s indoor waterpark.
 You can also walk, run, or bike along the Chain of Lakes.
 Head to the Como Zoo Park and Conservatory, Frederick R. Weisman Art Museum, History Theatre, Mill City Museum, Minnesota Opera, and Minnesota Children’s Museum.

 Minneapolis has several admission-free museums like the Minneapolis Institute of Arts and the Weisman Art Museum.
 Or, visit the Walker Art Center, where you’ll have some fun for the whole family; the parents can see modern art, and the kids can play mini golf on the rooftop during the summer.

 Check out this video of all the fun things to do in Minneapolis.